 At this point, we’ve paid $522.53 per person, plus a checked bag for $124.
 Giving us a grand total of $584.43 a person for our flights to Iceland!
 Splitting the legs saved us the original price of the carry-on and was well worth it to not have to deal with an airport change.
 But we did have to deal with an airport change and let me tell y’all, it was stressful as all get out.
 You can read more about that nightmare here and how it added $182.67 to our expenses.

 With only four days in Iceland, we wanted to see as much as we could.
 For us, that meant renting a car and not relying on tours and other people’s schedules.
 We decided to go with a 4×4, many will say it isn’t necessary, but there were two spots we wouldn’t have been able to get to if we had went with the cheapest car option.
 And they were so worth it!

 I used Guide to Iceland to find the local car rental company, Go Car Rental, we used.
 We could have easily gotten our rental for $200-250, but our rental ended up being $326.62.
 We received an automatic Suzuki Jimny 4×4 with a GPS, collision damage waiver and gravel protection.
 Obviously we could have cut costs by not getting the extra insurance protections, driving a manual and going without the GPS or the 4×4 capability.

 Travel Tip #25: When in Iceland, always keep a gas card on hand.

-What doesn’t make it so simple and what makes it such an important tip is that a lot of gas stations close early and aren’t 24 hours.
+What doesn’t make it so simple, and what makes it such an important tip, is that a lot of gas stations close early and aren’t open 24 hours.
 Good luck finding an open gas station at 6am on your way to Diamond Beach!
 Fill up when you can and always keep a gas card on hand!
 Our gas expenses ended up being around $235.